 Google added several insights to its dashboard.
 For businesses, this translates to untapped potential, especially when there are new clients and when they want to get a closer look at the statistics before working on improvement.

 Actionable tip: You can compare yearly data from all your listings to get a better perspective.
 It is irrespective of the locations and accounts you manage.
-The data that you can avail will include – total searches, discovery searches, total views, direct searches, Maps views, total actions, directions actions, website actions, phone call actions etc.
+The data that you can avail will include: total searches, discovery searches, total views, direct searches, Maps views, total actions, directions actions, website actions, phone call actions, etc.

 - Local Pack Ads on Mobile

-Google AdWords has a new feature.
-It now shows local pack ads on Mobile, above the regular 3-pack as opposed to within it.
+Google Ads has a new feature.
+It now shows local pack ads on mobile, above the regular 3-pack as opposed to within it.
 These ads will contain a note at the top citing that they are ads with the green Ads tag and contain ‘Nearby Businesses’ next to them.
 The ads will also be visible for branded keywords and clicking on them will bring the customers to your Google business page.